Requirements

 250 2.0.0 Ok: queued as A6EED440BB

-then the domain either doesn't have the MX currently listed in the zone file (or the change hasn't propagated through the DNS yet), or the final destination for the email doesn't fall within the ranges allowed by permit_mx_backup_networks
+If after the `RCPT TO` line you get something like `554 5.7.1 : Recipient address rejected: Access denied`, it means either the domain doesn't have the MX listed in its zone file yet (or the DNS change hasn't propagated), or the final destination doesn't fall within the ranges allowed by `permit_mx_backup_networks`.

-If you're lucky enough to have a VM here at Xeriom Networks you'll be able to use this service from 2008-06-24 by following the instructions at http://wiki.xeriom.net/w/XeriomMXService.
+If you're running a VM at Xeriom Networks, you can use this service from 2008-06-24 by following the instructions at [the Xeriom wiki](http://wiki.xeriom.net/w/XeriomMXService).